Best Friends Volunteer Handbook

 Best Friends Animal Society is the only national animal welfare organization focused exclusively on ending the killing of dogs and cats in America's shelters.
 An authority and leader in the no-kill movement, Best Friends runs the nation's largest no-kill sanctuary for companion animals, as well as lifesaving programs in partnership with rescue groups and shelters across the country.
-Founded in 1984, Best Friends has helped reduce the number of animals killed in shelters nationwide from 17 million per year to approximately 2 million annually.
-That means there are still nearly 5,500 dogs and cats killed in shelters each day.
+Founded in 1984, Best Friends has helped reduce the number of animals killed in shelters nationwide from 17 million per year to about 1.5 million annually.
+That means there are still more than 4,100 dogs and cats killed in shelters each day.
 And our work won’t be done until that number is zero.

 Best Friends believes in taking a positive and collaborative approach to saving lives.
 With our vast amount of knowledge, technical expertise and on-the-ground network of partners, we will end the killing and Save Them All®.

 Kanab, UT 84741

 When you volunteer with Best Friends, you’re giving the animals one of the greatest gifts of all — your time.
 Whether you’re spending one-on-one time with the animals, helping out at events or assisting in some other way, you’re helping the animals to feel loved.
 For that, everyone here at Best Friends is incredibly grateful, especially the animals.
 We wish you an enjoyable, safe, fulfilling and rewarding volunteer experience!

 To learn more about volunteering with Best Friends and to ensure an even better volunteer experience, please take a few minutes to read this guide.

 This handbook summarizes many of Best Friends’ volunteer policies and procedures.
 All Best Friends staff members are responsible for administering the policies described in this handbook and would be happy to provide you with further information or clarification if you need it.